SertacN/jira-app/README.md

 <h3>What was used:</h3>

-- React Hook: useState, useEffect
+- React Hook: useState, useEffect, useContext
 - Axios
 - JSON Server
 - Separate Operator